-3.3.3 Positron Rate Estimation in Coincidence Mode
+3.3.3 Positron Rate Estimation in AND Mode

 The background subtracted and normalized photon energy spectra observed using two NaI detectors for 3.00 ± 0.07 MeV positrons are shown in Figure 3.11.
-Figure 3.11 (a) and (b) are the background subtracted spectrum with no coincidence or energy cut.
-Figure 3.11 (c) and (d) illustrate events observed in coincidence and within a energy window of 511 ± 75 keV for both detectors.
-The measured positron rate using NaI detectors in coincidence mode was 0.25 Hz for 3.00 ± 0.07 MeV positrons when HRRL was operated at 300 Hz repetition rate, 100 mA peak current, and 300 ns (FWHM) macro pulse length.
+Figure 3.11 (a) and (b) are the background subtracted spectrum with no coincidence or energy cut (OR mode).
+In OR mode, no coincidence between two detectors are required.
+Figure 3.11 (c) and (d) illustrate events observed in coincidence and within a energy window of 511 ± 75 keV for both detectors (AND or coincidence mode).
+The measured positron rate using NaI detectors in AND mode was 0.25 Hz for 3.00 ± 0.07 MeV positrons when HRRL was operated at 300 Hz repetition rate, 100 mA peak current, and 300 ns (FWHM) macro pulse length.